MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusTopic.md

 # Get-AzureRmServiceBusTopic

 ## SYNOPSIS
-Gets a description for the specified Service Bus topic.
+Returns a description for the specified Service Bus topic.

 ## SYNTAX